 Getting the forms right is the key to successfully pouring a concrete driveway, since the driveway will follow their exact shape and contour.
 Install forms to outline the driveway edges using 2×4, 2×6, and 2×8 lumber supported by 1×2, 1×4, or 2×4 stakes.
 Drive stakes at a minimum of 3 feet apart with additional stakes at curves where the concrete’s pressure against the form will be greater.
 Nail the form lumber to the stakes at least 2 inches above ground level keeping it level and straight.
-The stakes should be level with the lumber of a few inches below the top edge.
 Oil the form boards with old motor oil applied with a paintbrush.
 It will prevent the forms from sticking to the concrete and prevents water in the concrete from being absorbed by the forms, weakening the concrete mixture.

 Step 2: Pouring concrete

 Begin pouring concrete at the house, working toward the street.
 On many sites, a concrete pump will be needed to send the wet concrete to the starting point and prevent a heavy concrete truck from damaging the area or altering the grade.